Analysis | Two Republican lawyer-senators look for loopholes in democracy

-The first to step out forcefully to embrace a futile objection to the election’s electoral-vote tally was Sen. Josh Hawley (R-Mo.).
-In a statement, his office announced that he would oppose certifying the result on Jan.
-6 to “highlight the failure of some states, including notably Pennsylvania, to follow their own election laws as well as the unprecedented interference of Big Tech monopolies in the election.”
+The first to step out forcefully to embrace a futile objection to the election’s electoral vote tally was Sen. Josh Hawley (R-Mo.).
+In a statement, his office announced he would oppose certifying the result on Wednesday to “highlight the failure of some states, including notably Pennsylvania, to follow their own election laws as well as the unprecedented interference of Big Tech monopolies in the election.”
 That latter point is a hobbyhorse of Hawley’s, appliquéing another plotline in conservative media onto the issue of the moment.

 But Sen. Ted Cruz (R-Tex.) has been in the Senate longer and is intimately familiar with attempts to convert conservative fervor into attention.
 So he one-upped Hawley in a very Senate-y way, assembling a collection of nearly a dozen senators and senators-elect who issued a joint statement focused on the “unprecedented allegations of voter fraud, violations and lax enforcement of election law, and other voting irregularities.”
 Nearly 4 in 10 Americans think the election was “rigged,” they noted — a “tragic” development that demanded they intervene.